AstroSummerWorkshop/projects2025/readme.md

-# projects and coding intro materials for observing workhop 2025
+# projects and coding intro materials for observing workshop 2025